mariellefoster/marf-books/README.md

 - Ahmed Saladin: Throne of the Crescent Moon
 - Mur Lafferty: The Shambling Guide to NYC
 - Collins Grammar Guide to German
+- Mur Lafferty: Ghost Train to New Orleans

 ## Next
 - Brooke Bolander: The Only Harmless Great Thing